 Tl;dr: Use US dollars whenever you talk or do something financially.
 It’s just easier

 I’ve made a lot of fundraising models and they get used by people in all sorts of countries.
 So unsurprisingly I get people in Europe saying ‘The model is in Dollars, how do I make it all Euro?’
+(Tip: use this Excel addin)

 That’s not a dumb question at all.
 It makes sense, you hire people in Euro, you may even charge in Euro.. but honestly, using Euro or even Ringitt for the purposes of financial models doesn’t make sense (generally).